CoasterFan5/Clubsaurus/README.md

 Open source, self-hostable student org management.

+## Unstable Warning

+This software is not currently stable, and use is at your own risk.
+Database migratios are currently performed unsafely.

 ## Philosophy

 This is based on the old version of [Clubsaurus](https://github.com/CoasterFan5/Clubsaurus-old), which I built in high school.
 However, due to how that version was built, I felt trapped, and it didn't feel ready for the enterprise-level use that education institutions require.